Mastercard/flow/IMPLEMENTATION_STATUS.md

 factories remain exercised through their controlling tests' real nested Launchers.
 The probe passed its unmutated coverage phase and entered mutation analysis; this alone does not establish either Jupiter's 82/97 gate or complete ticket-25 acceptance.
+The run was subsequently stopped after capturing a prolonged worker stall.
+Three minion stacks show nested native Launcher waits; the oldest captured stack runs through `JUnit5TestUnitFinder.findTestUnits`, the busy two-worker regression, and a factory waiting in `FlowAdmission.next()`.
+No finished Jupiter mutation score exists.
+The earlier native-progress correction is therefore not fully accepted under this path; diagnose the retained stack evidence before claiming that finding closed.
+The verified PIT process tree was terminated, not left running or counted as a pass.

 Core commit `156b7297` adds three admission-seam regressions: unused handoff proof retains outstanding operations without inventing results; actual native skip is